vettloffah/odoo-await/README.md

 }
 ```
 ## Testing
 The default test will run through basic CRUD functions, creating a `res.partner` record, updating it, reading it, and deleting it.
+Uses Mocha and Should as dependencies.

 If you are using default db name `"odoo_db"`, username `"admin"`, password `"admin"`, and port `8069` on `"http://localhost"`:
 ```shell script